 Makeup artist insurance

-Whether you're making up a bride, model or prom go-er, get business insurance that matches your brief.
+Whether up a bride, model or prom go-er, get business insurance that matches your brief.
+Customise your cover in under 10 minutes, including public and employers' liability.

 What does makeup insurance cover?